 The Uniform Shop is situated in our Administration Building – St Joseph’s House.

-Our Uniform Shop is open Monday to Thursday 12.45 pm to 1.15 pm during each Term.
+Our Uniform Shop is open Monday, Wednesday and Friday 11.30 m to 12.00 noon during each Term.

 Please note that we have EFTPOS facilities within the Uniform Shop alternatively, cash, cheque or direct deposit are accepted.

 Our online uniform orders can be made through Flexischools.
 Please view the link for information on Flexischools

 If you would like to pre-order items for collection please click on the link Flexischools download instructions for instructions on how to download the Flexischools App.